SenseLogic/CIBYL/README.md

 *   a block starts by `{` and ends by `}`
 *   a `do` block starts its own line

-If the `--replace` option is used, dictionaries can be used to redefine keywords and identifiers.

 If the `--convert` option is used :

 *   `.` prefixes are converted to `@`